rjankovic/bifabrik/docs/tutorial/lineage.md

 # Data lineage

-When you use `bifabrik` to transform data and save data to [lakehouse tables](/tutorial/dst_table.md), you can enable data lineage tracking.
+When you use `bifabrik` to transform data and save it to [lakehouse tables](/tutorial/dst_table.md), you can enable data lineage tracking.

 This will give you column-level mapping from the source to destination tables.